guerzon/containerinfo/README.md

 # containerinfo

-This demo application written in Python extracts some information from containers across a Kubernetes cluster.
+This demo application written in Python extracts some information from pods and containers across a Kubernetes cluster using the Kubernetes API.

 ## Usage

 ### Helm chart

-This service is destined to be ran in a Kubernetes cluster.
+This service is designed to run in a Kubernetes cluster.
 Use this (TBD) Helm chart to deploy the application.

 ### Docker

 You can also use Docker (or podman) to build and test locally.

-The application was designed to run under a service account with cluster-wide permissions to read pods.
-An example `ClusterRole` and `ClusterRoleBinding` for such a service account is as follows:
+The Helm chart above creates a service account with cluster-wide permissions to read pods.
+The following `ClusterRole` and `ClusterRoleBinding` definitions can be used to create the service account:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1